 In the Mathematics module, pacing and problem solving skills are the main areas of focus.
 This module covers the following topics: Pre-Algebra (20-25%), Elementary Algebra (15-20%), Intermediate Algebra (15-20%), Coordinate Geometry (15-20%), Plane Geometry (20-25%), and Trigonometry (5-10%).

 For the Science module, developing scientific skills is key; areas like reading and understanding graphs, charts, experiment summaries, or conflicting viewpoints from scientists, and subsequent interpretation, analysis, evaluation of such information form part of this module.
 Students’ problem solving skills in learning are also taught here.
 The science content may include biology, chemistry, physics, and earth/space sciences (including geology, astronomy, and meteorology).

-15 years old as at 1 January on the year of course commencement.
+At least 15 years of age as at 1st January on the year of course commencement.

 Course Commencement Date

 There are two intakes for this course.
 This course commences on 2nd January and 1st July of each year.
 If either of those dates fall on a Saturday or Sunday, the course shall commence on the first Monday after that date.